-Decisions by the community development director made pursuant to this division may be appealed to the Zoning Board of Appeals (ZBA) by filing a request with the community development director within 30 days of the community development director's decision.
+Decisions by the community development director made pursuant to this division may be appealed to the Zoning Board of Appeals (ZBA) by filing a request with the community development director within

+30 days of the community development director's decision.
+Decisions will be posted on the City's web page and in a newspaper of general circulation within the City.
 Appeal shall be in accordance with procedures and conditions in Chapter 27, Article V, Division 8.
 If no appeal is made within the 30-day period, the decision of the community development director is final.
 If an appeal is made to the ZBA, the ZBA must set a hearing date for the appeal within 30 days of the appeal being requested and the decision of the ZBA is final.
 The ZBA decision may be appealed only by a petition for writ of certiorari to the county superior court in accordance with state law.
 Final decisions of the community development director may be appealed by any person aggrieved by the decision in accordance with the appeal procedures of article V, division 8.

 Sec.
-27-443.
+27 443.
 Transfer of administrative permit.